Updated June 8, 2023

+3. Rotate Tool

 The rotate tool is used to rotate objects in all three axes.
 Select the rotate tool available in the toolbox and select the object you need to rotate.
 Now you will notice four rings color coordinated to XYZ axes.
 A virtual sphere is also displayed along with the rings.
-You will know the selected ring by the change in colour.
-To perform constrained rotations, use X, Y, Z rings.
-In order to rotate according to the view, use the outer ring.
-When you start rotating the object, the application rotates it based on the object’s bounding box.
-If you need to rotate it in fixed increments, you can use the snap option.
-E.g., if you set the rotation degree to 15, then you can easily rotate the objects in order of 30, 45, 60, and 90-degree positions for better symmetry.
+You will know the selected ring by the change in color.
+To perform constrained rotations, use X, Y, and Z rings.
+To rotate according to the view, use the outer ring.
+When you start rotating the object, the application rotates it based on its bounding box.
+You can use the snap option to rotate it in fixed increments.
+E.g., if you set the rotation degree to 15, you can easily rotate the objects in order of 30, 45, 60, and 90-degree positions for better symmetry.
 The snapping can only be used from the manipulator’s axis handle.

 4. Scale Tool

 Utilize the scale tool to alter the dimension of the items by scaling uniformly in each of the three measurements.
 You can likewise scale unevenly in one dimension at any given moment.
 Snap the scale tool symbol in the tool compartment and choose the item you need to scale.
 Maya shows a scale controller comprising four handles.

 5. Insert Edge Loop Tool

 The insert edge loop tool is one of the essential tools available in Maya for modeling.
 Using it, you can create a continuous subdivision (edge loop) in your mesh, thereby increasing its resolution.

 6. Crease Tool

 The crease tool is used to harden or smoothen the polygonal mesh by modifying it.
 It works by creasing the edges and vertices of a polygon mesh.
-However, it does not have an effect on the resolution.
+However, it does not affect the resolution.
 You can go to the option from the mesh tools.
 There is also an easy shortcut key for the crease tool: Shift + right-click an object.